peradecki/fold-fastalike/README.md

   -h, --help       show this help message and exit --version        show program's version number and exit --output output  the output directory to use when generating outputs for
                    each sequence.
-Defaultsto a date-stamped folder with the prefix outputs in the same location as the command was called.
+Defaults to a date-stamped folder with the prefix outputs in the same location as the command was called.
   --lunp LUNP      compute unpaired run probabilities up to length LUNP